 Do you know the value of your real estate?
 When it comes time to sell your house, you need to first have your house's value determined.
-Your real estate agent can help you determine the value of your property based upon a number of factors, not just the square footage and number of bedrooms and bathrooms.
-A house's value is somewhat in the eye of the beholder— its value in the end is not only based upon its listing price, but also its value according to potential buyers.
+Your real estate agent can help you determine the value of your property based on a number of factors, not just the square footage and number of bedrooms and bathrooms.
+A house's value is somewhat in the eye of the beholder— its value, in the end, is not only based upon its listing price but also its value according to potential buyers.

 - Know your market.
 Find out from your real estate agent what houses similar to yours have sold for, and be prepared to present this information to potential buyers.